Jan-Celin/music-harmonization/README.md

 - Chord quality (e.g., major, minor, diminished),
 - Chord inversion (1st, 2nd, 3rd, 4th).

+## Repository structure

+The repository consists of three main directories:

+- data - containing the source dataset (data/functional-harmony) and the processed dataset (data/processed).
+- saved_models - containing the models saved after training.
+- scripts - containing all scripts for data processing, defining, training and testing the model, and running tests of the code's functionality.

+## Data processing

+The original dataset was split into smaller datapoints, each consisting of one musical phrase (about 20 to 40 onset times each).
+There were a total of 1994 phrases.

+The train/test split was 80%.

+## Model training

+The model was trained over 20 epochs after a hyperparameter search was performed.
+After training the model was tested on a separate test dataset.

 ## Error metric

 Cross-Entropy Loss was used as the model's metric.
 It calculates the difference between the predicted probability distribution and the true class for each chord property, and sums them all up.
 This metric was minimized during training.